 What is a cloud?

 Let’s start with the basics.
 Just what is a cloud?
-The cloud actually used to be a graphical cloudcomponent of classic network diagrams to show areas of a network that were either very complex or untrusted (such as data traveling over the Internet vs. a local trusted network).
+The cloud actually used to be a graphical component of classic network diagrams to show areas of a network that were either very complex or untrusted (such as data traveling over the Internet vs. a local trusted network).
 More recently the definition has expanded (and changed substantially).
 A cloud is in essence a cluster of servers whereby the user is given limited access to accomplish a specific function or task.
 A cloud can be something as simple as a single server off-site or something as complex as a data center full of servers hosting a product like Facebook.
 The problem is the term cloud doesn’t really mean anything specific because it has come to encompass so many products and services.
 As a result of this dilution the definition of what exactly a cloud is cannot be described other than what I mentioned above.

 What isn’t a cloud?